yizhezhang2000/SamDSK/README.md

 # SamDSK:Combining Segment Anything Model with Domain-Specific Knowledge for Semi-Supervised Learning in Medical Image Segmentation

-Paper can be found in the Pdf file contained in the repo.
+The manuscript can be found in the Pdf file contained in the repo.

 Code will be made available upon request prior publication, and will be made public afer publication.